210anon3301/BIOC3301_Analysis/README.md

 Respository containing Bash comand line scripts for the metagenomic analysis of soil samples, as part of the UCL BIOC3301 Biochemistry Course.
 Scripts were run remotely on Cirrus, a HPC based in Edinburgh, via a Mac desktop computer.
+All scripts used for analysis can be found in the 2018 folder.

 # Scripts used for analysis
 # Computing alpha and beta diversities